 Christians have practiced Lent, in some form, since the second century according to the Church Father Irenaeus.
 During the early centuries of the Church, some practiced a forty-day fast in preparation for baptism at Easter, while others observed the forty-day fast for spiritual growth.

+Forty days is a common time frame in the Bible surrounding very important events.
 The period of forty days should remind us of the other forties in the Bible:

 Fasting varies from person to person, some fast a favorite food, some meat, and some fast a habit they are trying to break.

 Spiritual disciplines for this forty-day fast include extra prayer, additional scripture reading, attending extra church services, and serving in your local congregation or community.

 Lent is celebrated at different times, depending on which branch of Christianity you follow; the Western Church or the Eastern Church.